chen6019/chen6019/README.md

 🔭 I'm currently working on becoming a qualified programmer

-🌱 I'm currently learning C and Java and a little HTML
+🌱 I'm currently learning C and Java and a little JS

-📫 How to reach me:chen6019@outlook.com or chen6019966@163.com
+📫 How to reach me:chen6019@outlook.com and 2430914975@qq.com
 <!--
 **chen6019/chen6019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.